Welcome to the Rigging Dojo FAQ

 A: We personalize our training to each student in our Apprenticeship program, based on desired learning goals approved by the Mentor and Rigging Dojo.

-The topics we can teach include but are not limited to …
+The here are some examples of what we can teach but not limited to …

 - Scripting (python, pymel, mel)